INSTITUTE FOR QUALITY AND ACCREDITATION IN HEALTHCARE

 PREPARATION FOR ACCREDITATION

-In the process of preparation for accreditation, medical institutions may use the services of qualified individuals and legal entities.
-The process of preparation for accreditation varies in duration and usually takes from three to twelve months.
-The optimal period for effective preparation is considered to be one year.
-However, medical institutions that systematically comply with the requirements of accreditation standards throughout the entire period of accreditation status may not feel the need for specialized preparatory services.
-These clinics usually have designated responsible employees who carry out the necessary actions to continuously maintain compliance with the established accreditation standards.
+In preparation for accreditation, medical institutions may utilize the services of qualified individuals and legal entities.
+The pre-accreditation process varies in duration and typically takes between three and twelve months.
+One year is considered the optimal period for effective preparation.
+However, medical institutions that consistently comply with accreditation standards throughout their accreditation status may not require specialized preparatory services.
+These clinics typically have designated responsible staff who implement the necessary actions to continuously maintain compliance with established accreditation standards.

 STEP 2